MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-app-policies-manage.md

 - Change the status of an existing policy (active, inactive, audit mode)
 - Change the conditions of an existing policy
 - Change the actions of an existing policy for auto-remediation of alerts

-> [!NOTE]
-> You can now manage OAuth app policies for Azure AD, Google and Salesforce in app governance.

 ## Manage OAuth app policies for Azure AD